Spinach and Vegan Ricotta Stuffed Pasta Shells ♥

 - ¼ cup nutritional yeast

-- ½ tsp chicken seasoning you can substitute for fine herbs
+- ½ teaspoon chicken seasoning you can substitute for fine herbs

 - Juice of 1 large lime

-- 3 tbsp plant milk (sugar-free) or water
+- 3 tablespoon plant milk (sugar-free) or water

 - Vegan cheese, grated optional and to taste